 I have a ceaseless interest in the sciences and art of movement as it relates to yoga and Pilates and also draw from other movement methods and studies.
 I leave room personally and professionally to keep learning and evolving.
 I design my classes and sessions with clients to honor the natural design of the human body in front of me and to explore movement in a way that is enjoyable, supportive and meaningful.
 I also very much value what yoga and mindful movement allow us to discover about ourselves — body, mind, heart, soul, the world around us, and how it all connects.

-I live in Phoenix with my wonderful husband and three rescue dogs, Kona, Nala and Priya and a kitty, Chase.
+I live in Phoenix with my husband and four rescue dogs, Kona, Nala, Priya and Jaiya.
 I am a lover of animals and advocate for their well-being.
-I offer yoga donation classes to raise money for animal rescue groups.
-Click here for more info.
+Occasionally I offer yoga donation classes to raise money for animal rescue groups.
 Like my Facebook page for any schedule updates.

 Certifications and Advanced Training: